RECOVERY (Respiratory Support) is a national clinical trial that has been identified by the Government as an urgent public health priority.

 Over 30,000 people are taking part in a range of NIHR-supported COVID-19 research studies across the UK, including RECOVERY (RS).

-The study has been set up to compare three possible NHS treatments used to control oxygen levels, with the goal being to find out which is most effective at keeping oxygen levels high, and which is best at preventing a patient needing further medical assistance with their breathing.
+The study was set up to compare three possible NHS treatments used to control oxygen levels, with the goal being to find out which is most effective at keeping oxygen levels high, and which is best at preventing a patient needing further medical assistance with their breathing.

 Here, Dr James Dodd talks further about the RECOVERY (RS) study at North Bristol NHS Trust:

 Hello, my name is James Dodd, I'm a Consultant Respiratory Physician here at Southmead Hospital in Bristol, and I'm the Principal Investigator for the RECOVERY Respiratory Support study.